 Within the time-limit of 21 April 2001 fixed by the Court's Order of 21 October 1999, Uganda filed its Counter-Memorial.
 The Counter-Memorial contained three counter-claims.
 The first concerned alleged acts of aggression against it by the DRC; the second related to attacks on Ugandan diplomatic premises and personnel in Kinshasa and on Ugandan nationals for which the DRC was alleged to be responsible; and the third dealt with alleged violations by the DRC of the Lusaka Agreement.
-Uganda asked that the issue of reparation be reserved for a subsequent stage of the proceedings.
-By an Order of 29 November 2001 the Court found that the first two counter-claims submitted by Uganda against the DRC were "admissible as such and [formed] part of the current proceedings", but that the third was not.
+Uganda asked that the issue of reparation be reserved for a subsequent stage of By an Order of 29 November 2001 the Court found that the first two the proceedings. counter-claims submitted by Uganda against the DRC were "admissible as such and [formed] part of the current proceedings", but that the third was not.
 In view of these findings, the Court considered it necessary for the DRC to file a Reply and Uganda a Rejoinder, addressing the claims of both Parties, and fixed 29 May 2002 as the time-limit for the filing of the Reply and 29 November 2002 for the Rejoinder.
-Further, in order to ensure strict equality between the Parties, the Court reserved the right of the DRC to present its views in writing a second time on the Uganda counter-claims, in an additional pleading to be the subject of a subsequent Order.
+Further, in order to ensure strict equality between the Parties, the Court reserved the right of the DRC to present its views in writing a second time on the Ugandan counter-claims, in an additional pleading to be the subject of a subsequent Order.
 The Reply was filed within the time-limit fixed.
-By an Order of 7 November 2002, the Court extended the time-limit for the filing by Uganda of its Rejoinder and fixed 6 December 2002 as the new time-limit.
+By an Order of 7 November 2002, the Court extended to 6 December 2002 the time-limit for the filing by Uganda of its Rejoinder.
 The Rejoinder was filed within the time-limit as thus extended.
-The additional pleading of the DRC relating solely to the counter-claims submitted by Uganda was filed within the time-limit of 28 February 2003 fixed by the Court in an Order of 29 January 2003.
+On 28 February 2003, within the time-limit fixed by an Order of 29 January 2003, the DRC filed its additional pleading relating solely to Uganda's counter-claims.